-- rst routine exami- nation, 2nd routinc exami- nation.
+routine exami- and routine examination.
 3rd routine exami- nation.
-4th routine exami- nation. $\overline{\mathbf{v}}$ .
-Notification card 32 Date of issue · · • • Date of return •• • • $\overrightarrow{VI}$ .
-Doctor's observations • • 33 VII .
-Teacher's observations •• 34 · · · · · · · · · · · · · · · · · · · Special inspections and re-inspections The numbers relate to the attached notes. result of treatment. es Pla ce, duration
+4th routine exami- nation.

+V. Notification card 32

+Date of issue Date of return •••

+VI.
+Doctor's observations 33 ·

+VII.
+Teacher's observations 34

+Special inspections and The numbers relate to the Notes result of treatment. notes.
+Place, duration

-NOTES ON THE SCHEDULE FOR MEDICAL INSPECTION
+NOTES ON THE SCHEDULE FOR MEDICAL INSPECTION.

 It is suggested that the schedules for boys and girls should be of different colours or should be coloured differently at one of the four corners.
-The schedule makes provision for the four routine examinations a child is likely to undergo during his or her school career, namely at approximately the 6th, 11th, 14th and 17th year of age.
+The schedule makes provision for the four routine examinations a child is likely to undergo during his or her school career, namely, at approximately the 6th, 11th, 14th and 17th year of age.

 Sections I, II, III and VII are to be filled in by the school teacher prior to medical inspection.
-Sections IV, V and VI are to be filled in by the school doctor.
+Sections IV, V, and VI are to be filled in by the school doctor.